InformaticsMatters/format-support-template/README.md

 In order for the above Actions to succeed you will need to define the following GitHub Repository (or Organisation) **secrets**: -

--   `DOCKERHUB_USERNAME` A valid DockerHUb user
+-   `DOCKERHUB_USERNAME` A Docker Hub user
--   `DOCKERHUB_TOKEN` A valid DockerHub user password or, ideally, access token
+-   `DOCKERHUB_TOKEN` A Docker Hub user password or, ideally, access token

->   Repositories created in the InformaticsMatters Organisation
+>   Repositories created in the InformaticsMatters organisation
     are already presented with these secrets as they are already defined at the Organisation level.